lexik/LexikFormFilterBundle/Resources/doc/working-with-the-bundle.md

 #### C. Disable filtering for one field

-For any reason if you need to don't apply some filter condition for a given field, you can set the `apply_filter` option to `false`.
+If you want to skip a field for any reason you can set the `apply_filter` option to `false`.
 This will make the bundle skip the field, so no condition will be added for this field.

 ```php